chrislewisdev/skeleton-crew/README.md

 ## Building

 This project was written using GBDK 4.1.1, and may use some functions marked deprecated in 4.2.0.
 This may cause issues in future versions but I believe they could be addressed with some fairly minor updates.

+The whole project can be built using `make`, but you will likely need to specify your own GBDK_HOME value corresponding to where GBDK is installed on your system, like so: `make GBDK_HOME=<path-to-gbdk>`.
+Once `make` completes there should be a `skeleton-crew.gb` in the `build` folder that you can open in your favourite emulator.

+A `make run` command is also provided to automatically open the built ROM in Emulicious, but this relies on both Java and Emulicious being on your system.
+You could runthe game this way using `make run GBDK_HOME=<path-to-gbdk> JAVA=<path-to-java> EMULICIOUS=<path-to-emulicious-jar>`.